HangX-Ma/miniFOC/README.md

 ## FOC Application

+- _**Torque Normal Mode:**_ Under torque control, you can set the `target torque` and `Kp` to adjust torque feedback force.
-- <span style="color: #E06C75; font-weight: bold;">Torque Ratchet Mode:</span> Under torque control, the motor will act like a ratchet.
+- _**Torque Ratchet Mode:**_ Under torque control, the motor will act like a ratchet.
+You can change `Kp` to adjust the stiffness.
-- TODO
+- _**Torque Rebound Mode:**_ Under torque control, the motor will rebound to the specific angle.
+You can set the angle or change the rebound force by adjusting the `Kp` value.
+- _**Torque Damp Mode:**_ Under torque control, the motor will act like a knob with damp.
+If you increase the `target torque` value, the damp will increase.
+If you increase the `Kd` value, the knob will become smoother.

 ## Problem Found